 The “Inside” Tour of the Interior of San Miguel

-Enter San Miguel Chapel through the gift shop at the side of the church.
 When you walk into the chapel, look up at the old wooden beam supporting the choir loft.
-This beam is from the 1710 reconstruction of the church and is gives the names of the governor and his ensign and is inscribed (in Spanish): “This building was erected… in 1710.”
+This beam is from the 1710 reconstruction of the church and it gives the names of the governor and his ensign and is inscribed (in Spanish): “This building was erected…in 1710.”

 Now check out the inscription around the bell’s lower rim.
 Does that date say 1356?
 Or 1856?
-Did someone chip at the metal to change the date?
+Did someone chip at the metal to change the date or was it simply a “typo” and should have said 1856 all along?
 Another story says that the bell was not brought from Spain but was cast in Chamisal, a tiny hamlet north of Santa Fe on the High Road to Taos.
+Read more about recent research into the bell’s history in this article in El Palacio, the magazine of the Museum of New Mexico.

 A glass case in the wall near the bell holds artifacts form the church’s early days, as well as revealing part of the old side entrance to the church.
-More evidence of the church’s history can be found on the floor of the altar.
-You can see the floor of the original 1610 church as well as part of the floor of the circa 1300 Indian pueblo (long abandoned by the time the Spanish and Tlexcalans arrived) over which the church was built.
+More evidence of the church’s history can be found through the trap doors cut through the floor of the altar.
+You can see the floor of the original 1610 church as well as part of the floor of the circa 1300 Indian pueblo (long abandoned by the time the Spanish and Tlaxcalans arrived) over which the church was built.

 The beautiful altar screen (reredos) was commissioned in 1798.
 Its top panel holds an image of St. Michael the Archangel, painted by Don Bernardo Miera y Pacheco, an early santero (artisan who creates sacred works) in the 1750s.
 Another panel shows St. Teresa of Avila, who was a cousin of Don Diego de Vargas’s grandmother.

 Notice, too, the two animal-hide pictures on either wall of the nave.
-These were likely painted by Franciscan friars during Santa Fe’s early days.
+These were likely painted by a Mexican artist in the 1630s.
+They are on loan from the cathedral and were used as teaching tools for the outlying villages.
 They are among the only sacred artwork still in existence, since most such artifacts were destroyed in the Pueblo Revolt.

 History and Legends of San Miguel

 In Santa Fe’s early days, many power struggles existed between the military officials and the Franciscan friars who journeyed to New Mexico with the conquistadors to Christianize the natives.
-One Spanish governor, one Felipe Sotelo Ossario, was brought before the Inquisition for berating his officers for not standing at attention (and interrupting the service) when the governor arrived late for Sunday Mass.
+According to a report dated 1628, one Spanish governor, Felipe Sotelo Ossario, was brought before the Inquisition for berating his officers for not standing at attention (and interrupting the service) when the governor arrived late for Sunday Mass.
 Another governor, Luis de Rosas, became so angry with the Franciscans that he burned down their infirmary (located where the gift shop now stands) and threatened to burn down the church as well.
 (Whether he actually followed through on his threat is not known.)
 Rosas was later murdered by the citizens of Santa Fe after he had two Franciscans, who’d gone to the Palace of the Governors to make peace, attacked and beaten.

 In 1710, San Miguel was finally rebuilt.
 Whether from the ground up or using the existing walls is not known.
 The chapel functioned as Santa Fe’s military chapel until a new one was constructed on the south side of the plaza (it has since been torn down).
 San Miguel again fell into disuse.
 In 1798, Santa Fe Mayor Don Antonio José Ortiz paid to have San Miguel renovated and commissioned its beautiful altar screen.